joowani/kq/docs/overview.rst

     [INFO] Job 1b92xle0 returned: (1, 2, 3)

 And that's essentially all there is to KQ!
-Continue for more information.